Nagapattinam: History

+The Karicop cemetery here preserves inscriptions documenting the VOC community from the late seventeenth century.
+Willem Groenegeus, secretary of Nagapattinam, died in 1667, followed by the minister Joannes Kruyie in 1669.
+Elisabeth De Pape, who died in 1670, is described as the first Dutch woman to die there.
+Later burials reflect wider VOC connections: Jacobus van der Vorm served as a minister in Ambon and Malacca before Nagapattinam (1717), while Willem Caulier, formerly chief at Palakollu, died there in 1715.
+By 1753 Hendrik Du Bon was senior merchant, chief administrator and second-ranking official of the Coromandel Coast, illustrating Nagapattinam's importance within the VOC administration.

 This town fell into the hands of the British in 1781 after the two naval battles between British and French fleets were fought off the coast of Negapatam, as it was then known: the first in 1758 as part of the Seven Years' War and the second in 1782 as part of the Fourth Anglo-Dutch War.
 The town was taken by the British from the Dutch in 1781 (who had been formally brought into the war in 1780).
 When the Dutch and British reached a peace agreement in 1784, Nagapattinam was formally ceded to the British.
 277 villages, with Nagore as the headquarters, were handed over to the East India Company.

 From 1799 to 1845 CE, Nagapttinam was the headquarters of Tanjore district.
 Nagapattinam and Nagore were incorporated as a single municipality in 1866 CE.
 The town remained one of the chief ports to the Madras Presidency.
 The port suffered decline after the inclusion of Tranquebar and Tuticorin ports.
 After India's independence, Sirkazhi continued to be a part of Thanjavur district until 1991, and later became part of the newly created Nagapattinam district.
 Nagapattinam was severely affected by the tsunami which followed the 2004 Indian Ocean earthquake.
 It is well developed in the year 2016 where there are many Big textiles showroom (Krishna, Murasons etc.), Confectionery Houses (Mehala traders, Uma etc.), Schools, Colleges and Variety of fishes available in here.